ospalh/anki-addons/pages/Furikanji.md

-title: Modified furigana
+title: Furikanji
-id: furiganamod
+id: furikanji_and
-main_file: Furigana%20mod.py
+main_file: Furikanji.py
 type: addon
 status: for desktop use only
 status_color: yellow